ForrestKnight/dev-trivia/README.md

 # Dev Trivia

-This project is a developer trivia application built with Vite, React, Tailwind CSS, TypeScript, and Convex.
+This project is a live, weekly developer trivia application built with Vite, React, Tailwind CSS, TypeScript, and Convex.

 ## Prerequisites